 Saddle Thrombosis in Cats Treatment

-If you however opt for treatment, Cats with acute FATE require intensive care in a hospital setting for the first 48 hours or more.
+If you, however, opt for treatment, Cats with acute FATE require intensive care in a hospital setting for the first 48 hours or more.
 The goals of blood clot treatment include: Manage pain.
 Strong morphine-derived pain killers are used.

 - Provide Support Care